When Followers Can't Follow Along

 The playbook for the next decade is relationship ownership.

-Show up in person.
-For the last two years, I’ve championed the shifting priorities for CMOs will be events and experiential marketing.
+For the last two years, I’ve championed the shift in CMO priorities toward events and experiential marketing.
 Gartner puts numbers behind the same idea, predicting that by 2028, CMOs will spend 70 percent of their budgets on offline channels.
-In a world where AI generates infinite content on demand, in-person experiences are the surface that teaches humans to think again.
-They compound trust faster than any digital channel.
+In a world where AI generates infinite content on demand, in-person experiences are the surface that teaches humans to think again.Reprioritize what we measure.

-The brands that win will be the ones whose audience actually shows up when they say something.
+Because all of this will compound over time.
+The brands that win won’t be the ones who own the feed.
+They’ll be the ones whose audience actually shows up when they say something.

-Winning the Next Decade
+Winning the next decade

 Last issue, we explored how context is the new royalty.